scottstanfield/newmac/readme.md

 How I spend my first 15 minutes with a new macOS.

 > Last tested on macOS Big Sur (Feb 2021)
+> I've been working on this document for 11 years.

 I'm a touch typist.
 I avoid the mouse whenever I can for speed.
 So some of my configuration on the Mac is geared around that.